 ‘Invite, Include, Imagine, Inspire’

-UN Rights of a Child Article 39: You have the right to help if you've been hurt, neglected or badly treated.
+UN Rights of a Child Article 31: You have the right to play and rest.

 A YEAR 4 SPEAKER

 I ask questions to clarify or develop my understanding.